-This publication presents information on motor vehicles in Great Britain that were licensed on the 30 June 2012 (the end of quarter 2), or were registered for the first time during quarter 2 (April to June 2012).
 The statistics are derived from data held by the Driver and Vehicle Licensing Agency (DVLA), which administers vehicle registration and licensing records in Great Britain.

-- Average CO2 emissions from new cars fell from 134.7 g/km in quarter 1 2012 to 133.2 g/km in quarter 2 2012.
+- average CO2 emissions from new cars fell from 134.7 g/km in January to March 2012 to 133.2 g/km

 Information on Vehicle licensing statistics, including the pre-release access list is available.

-- Phone: 020 7944 3077
+Public enquiries 020 7944 3077